XMPP Boundary and Cross Domain Protection

 - It can support multiple independent XMPP servers within the organization, and not require each to configure peering controls.

-This diagram does not show network firewalls.
 A number of configurations are possible, and the choice will depend on overall security requirements.

 Using XMPP Servers with Application Level Checks